appsuite/tcserver-spring-boot-samples/tcserver-spring-boot-sample-obfuscated-ssl/README.md

-This example is only valid with unreleased tc Server 3.2.0 and spring-boot-starter-tcserver 3.2.0
+This example is only valid with tcserver-spring-boot-starter-tcserver 3.1.4.SR1 or newer

-# spring-boot-sample-tcserver-obfuscated-ssl
+# tcserver-spring-boot-samples-obfuscated-ssl
-Example usage of spring-boot-starter-tcserver with obfuscated values in application.properties
+Example usage of tcserver-spring-boot-starter with obfuscated values in application.properties

 Prerequisites
 =============